In this article I’m going to explain how to install a vintage frame lock on your bicycle.

-During the eighties frames started to accommodate these type of locks with dedicated frame bosses for easy installation.
-If you’re frame doesn’t have these bosses, because it’s too old, you’ll need special adapters and bolts to fit the lock.
+During the eighties frames started to accommodate these types of locks with dedicated frame bosses for easy installation.
+If your frame doesn’t have these bosses, because it’s too old, you’ll need special adapters and bolts to fit the lock.
 Although vintage frame locks are hard to find, these adapter sets are still made and sold.

 Axa also sells newer types of frame lock mounts called flex mounts.
 They work the same way without the vintage look.

 Installing a frame lock is relatively easy and can be done in 10 minutes or less using the proper equipment.